Guide for optimizing performance with Spark

 All these theoretical details are not easy to grasp but shed light on a very important aspect of Spark: each time you will get away from the DataFrame API in your code, you will lose all these optimizations and encounter some performance hits.
 This is notably the case when you:

-• process manually RDDs (writing map() and / or lambda functions).
+- process manually RDDs (writing

-• use user-defined functions (UDFs) that are useful and easy-to-use to extend Spark SQL functionalities.
+functions). - use user-defined functions (UDFs) that are useful and easy-to-use to extend Spark SQL functionalities.
 However, UDFs are "black-box" and prevent several Spark optimization processes including the way Spark deals with Java objects.
 For example, using UDFs in PySpark will bring you back to the double serialization issue.

 Mitigating storage issues